dfinity/interface-spec/spec/index.md

     Amount of cycles that the IC sets aside when a canister performs a call.
 This is used to pay for processing the response message, and unused cycles after the execution of the response are refunded.
 See [Message execution](#rule-message-execution).

+-   `MAX_CYCLES_PER_COMPOSITE_QUERY`

+    Maximum amount of cycles that can be used in total (across all calls to query and composite query methods and their callbacks) during evaluation of a query call to a composite query method.

 -   `DEFAULT_PROVISIONAL_CYCLES_BALANCE`

     Amount of cycles allocated to a new canister by default, if not explicitly specified.
 See [IC method](#ic-provisional_create_canister_with_cycles).

+-   `MAX_CALL_DEPTH_COMPOSITE_QUERY`

+    Maximum nesting of calls during evaluation of a query call to a composite query method.

 ### Principals {#principal}